-Posters must be attached to moldings with thumbtacks or to walls with Plastitack or blue tape, available in the School Store.
+Posters must be attached to moldings with thumbtacks or to walls with Plastitack or blue tape, available in the school store.
 Nothing may be attached to the ceilings.
 Pictures displayed must be in good taste, as determined by the School.
 No alcohol-related, drug-related, or pornographic materials or posters are allowed in dormitory rooms.
 Room decorations must not pose a fire hazard.
-For this reason, students are not permitted to have bean bag chairs in their dormitory.
+For this reason, students are not permitted to have bean bag chairs or excess furniture in their dormitory.